boca-raton-csc/0150402-project34/README.md

-# 020415.1.Project34
+# TODO: Hack name
 The repository for the Project34 May 2 &amp; 3 2015.
-This better be good.
-Gabe is missing prom for this.
+Better be good, Gabe is missing prom for this.

-# TODO: Hack name
 TODO: Hack info